 What to Do to Prevent Injection

-In order to keep an attacker from accessing your data, you need to ensure that untrusted data stays separated from commands and queries.
+To keep an attacker from accessing your data, you need to ensure that untrusted data stays separated from commands and queries.
 That means that an attacker isn’t able to call records by modifying the ‘id’ parameter; the query will return nothing.

 The easiest way to do this?
 Don’t use the interpreter at all.
 A safe API can avoid using the interpreter by creating a parameterized interface that only uses PreparedStatements instead of Statements.
 These stored procedures are compiled before the user adds any input, so it’s not possible to modify the SQL statement.

 Even some stored procedures are vulnerable, so avoid dynamic queries and use parameterized queries.
-All your SQL statements should recognize user inputs as variables and validate before passing data back to the user.
+All your SQL statements should recognize user inputs as variables and validate them before passing data back to the user.
 In other words, statements should be precompiled before actual inputs are substituted for variables.

 In some cases, there’s no API with a parameterized interface that is suitable for use.
 It is possible to escape special characters, but you must use specific escape syntax for whichever interpreter you are running.
 Check your code library for an escape routine that will work.
 This is the only way to make special characters safe if they need to be used in your application.
 While you can “white list” approved characters for use, that may not be a perfect solution if your users need to be able to input many different special characters.